 Quantifying the ROI of AI: Why You're Measuring the Wrong Things

-Most enterprise AI initiatives are measured with metrics designed for efficiency work, not exploration.
+Most enterprise AI initiatives are measured with metrics designed for optimization, not transformation.
 Learning to distinguish between the two—and measure accordingly—is the key to AI investment success.

 Loading content...